 The imported fire ants are reddish to dark brown and measure from 1/8 inch to about 1/3 inch long.
 They construct their homes, called mounds, in the soil.
 If the mound is disturbed, ants swarm out and sting the intruder.
 Encounters with fire ants can be expected not only outdoors but indoors as well.
 Fire ants prefer oily and greasy foods and may travel indoors to find food.
 They also feed on other insects.
 The objective of treating fire ants is to kill the queen, because she is the only ant in the colony capable of laying eggs.
 Insecticide treatment is used to eliminate fire ants in areas where the risk to people is high and to reduce infestations to acceptable levels.
 Always follow label directions when using any insecticide.
 Public Works & Utilities, 469-4090

 Flood zone determination for higher risk areas is made by the Federal Emergency Management Agency to designate areas in which flood insurance is required.
-Engineering, (919) 469-4076
+Water Resources, (919) 469-4030.

 Government Access Channel

 Cable Channel 11 is Cary's designated government access channel on Spectrum's system, cablecasting live and taped Town Council meetings, committee and board meetings and other programming about important government news and events.
 Programming schedules are available on the Town's website or each week in The Cary News.
 Public Information, 460-4951